albertosaurus/power_enum_2/README.markdown

 Contributions are welcome.
 However, please make sure of the following before issuing a pull request:

 * All specs are passing.
 * Any new features have test coverage.
+Use the SimpleCov report to confirm.
 * Anything that breaks backward compatibility has a very good reason for doing so.